The Low Fodmap Diet

 Disadvantages of the Fodmap Diet

-- being unable to eat some ready-made or processed foods
+- being unable to eat some ready-made or processed foods, like potato chips

 - difficulty modifying diet